PanosTriantafillopoulos/Object-Oriented-Programming/note01.md

 __str__ → Allows us to convert our object to a string

 If a child class inherits the parent class:
-The child does not need a new __init__() method UNLESS it requires new attributes The child does not need to reinstate the parent’s methods UNLESS you override them
+The child does not need a new __init__() method UNLESS it requires new attributes.
+The child does not need to reinstate the parent’s methods UNLESS you override them.